jvineis/DEEP-CORE-cazyme-analysis/README.md

     sbatch x_run-anvio-hmm-matrix.shx

 ### Lets have a look at the resulting matrix using R so that we can see how the carbohydrate usage genes are distributed among samples.
 It will be helpful to have some meta data when looking at things in R..
 Just so happens that I have placed a metadata file in this git repository that contains a lot of useful information about each of the samples "DEEP-CORE-METADATA.txt".
-Here are the lines that you need to run in R to begin the data exploration..
+Below are the lines that you need to generate a cazyme (taxonomy) file and run phyloseq exploratory analysis in R ..
 I find this to be truly enjoyable!

-#### If you don't have phyloseq installed, now would be a great time to install..
+#### If you don't have phyloseq installed, now would be a great time to install.. you can read about that here https://joey711.github.io/phyloseq/install.html

+#### In a terminal session on your own computer, make a directory where you will keep all of your cazyme analysis and use rsync or scp to download the x_ANVIO-cazyme.txt file created by the x_run-anvio-hmm-matrix.shx script above.
+The script below will produce a cazyme (taxonomy) file required by phyloseq.

 #### here are the lines that should get you going with R. Open R studio or normal R and see if these lines will work for you.